CFU758: Broadcasting Course

 RAV FM was originally run as an extracurricular activity consisting of student-led shows based on a variety of subjects, such as sports, news and music.
 During the 2012–2013 scholar year, RAV ceased to exist as an extracurricular activity, and became a course, under the code AWS 201.
 The course has since been taught by Matthew Rondina and explores radio communication as well as the entertainment industry aspects of broadcasting, including social networking.

 Co-operative Education Program

 During the 2013–2014 scholar year, RAV FM became a co-operative education work placement.
 Students would assume the role of studio manager and assume the duties of day–to–day operation of the studio and station.
 These duties include social media updates, music library/playlist updates and promotions/advertising.

-Covid-19
+COVID-19

-RAV-FM shutdown at the beginning of the Covid-19 pandemic.
-Its uncertain if the station is still operating.
+RAV-FM shutdown at the beginning of the COVID-19 pandemic.
+The station is not currently in operation, but there are plans to revitalize the broadcasting course and subsequently the radio room in the school.
+This recommencement of the use of the room should begin by late 2023.